StevenCafe/highest_wins/README.md

 ## 🎮 Overview

-Highest Wins! is a simple yet addictive 3D mini-game where players control a Roblox-style character to jump between floating platforms and reach the greatest height possible.
-The higher you climb, the higher your score — and your name could top the leaderboard!

 This project was co-created with ChatGPT, which generated the core code, physics, and design based on a sequence of developer prompts.

-It was then integrated with the VIVERSE platform using the [VIVERSE SDK](https://docs.viverse.com/developer-tools) for login, avatar, and leaderboard features.
+It was then `integrated with the VIVERSE Worlds` using the [VIVERSE SDK](https://docs.viverse.com/developer-tools) to include login, avatar, and leaderboard features.
+Utimately, the game was published on the VIVERSE Worlds platform.

+Play Highest Wins! online now: https://worlds.viverse.com/2ndfQgt

 ## 📸 Screenshots